addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ## Routers

-In Backbone, routers help manage application state and connect URLs to application events.
-This is achieved using hash marks ("#") with URL fragments, or using the browser's pushState and History API.
+In Backbone, routers provide a way for you to connect URLs (either hash fragments, or real) to parts of your application.
+Any piece of your application that you want to be bookmarkable, shareable, and back-button-able, needs a URL.

 Some examples of routes using the hash mark may be seen below:

 ```javascript
 http://example.com/#about